-This article throws light on the Sweet Revolution in India, Government policies supporting Mithi Kranti, the opportunities and difficulties associated with the Honey Mission or Sweet Revolution.
+This article throws light on the Sweet Revolution in India, Government policies supporting Mithi Kranti and the opportunities and difficulties associated with the Honey Mission or Sweet Revolution.

 Aspirants would find this article very helpful while preparing for the IAS Exam.